 The following figure shows details about the event that caused the alert, and the timeframe in which it occurred.

-From the OVERVIEW tab, in the Alerts Severity panel, you can click on a bar in the graph to review top alerts in the ALERTS tab, as shown in the following figure.
+From the Alerts Severity panel at the bottom of the Overview tab, you can click on a bar in the graph to review top alerts in the ALERTS tab.
+The following figure shows the top alerts listed in the Alerts tab.

 Investigating alerts is particularly useful when you want to focus on a timeframe in which you believe your systems were compromised.
 You can view forensic information based on a timeframe and gather detailed information about events that occurred during that time in the Alerts tab.